 […]

-A QMF mesh STA or a QMF AP may set dot11QMFReconfigurationActivated to true or false.
-A non-AP QMF STA in an infrastructure BSS shall set dot11QMFReconfigurationActivated to true and shall set the QMFReconfigurationActivated subfield to 1 in transmitted (re)association requests.
+An HE non-AP STA, a QMF mesh STA or a QMF AP may set dot11QMFReconfigurationActivated to true or false.
+A non-HE non-AP QMF STA in an infrastructure BSS shall set dot11QMFReconfigurationActivated to true.
+A non-AP QMF STA that has dot11QMFReconfigurationActivated equal to true shall set the QMFReconfigurationActivated subfield to 1 in transmitted (re)association requests.
 A non-AP QMF STA with dot11QMFReconfigurationActivated equal to true shall accept any received QMF Policy frame from its associated AP.
 A QMF STA with dot11QMFReconfigurationActivated equal to false shall respond with a QMF Policy frame, with the current QMF Policy element and Status Code set to REQUEST_DECLINED.
 The QMFReconfigurationActivated subfield shall be set to one in the Extended Capabilities element when dot11QMFReconfigurationActivated is true.
 The QMFReconfigurationActivated subfield shall be set to 0 in the Extended Capabilities element when dot11QMFReconfigurationActivated is false.

 In IEEE P802.11ax/D1.3 modify to the end of clause 4.3.14a as follows: